CRGC researchers are engaged in a variety of surveillance and other research activities utilizing cancer registry data.

 VTR (Virtual Tissue Repository) Pilot Study:

-CRGC has been participating in the SEER Virtual Tissue Repository (VTR) study since 2015.
-The aim of this study is to identify best practices for a scaled virtual biorepository to support contemporary cancer research questions.
+CRGC participated in the SEER Virtual Tissue Repository (VTR) study from 2015-2021.
+The aim of this study was to identify best practices for a scaled virtual biorepository to support contemporary cancer research questions.
 Biospecimen collection is becoming increasingly important in cancer research, especially with advances in screening and treatment.
-The aim is to utilize the registry as a resource for organizing the collection of biospecimens in an efficient and confidential manner.
-This initial pilot has focused on two important clinical outcomes representing extreme survivors: (1) breast cancer patients with localized node-negative disease who died within 2 years of diagnosis, and (2) long-term (> 5 years) survivors of pancreatic adenocarcinoma.
-CRGC’s role in this study has been as an intermediary between the researchers and the biospecimens, providing access to deidentified tissue for researchers as well as detailed annotations for each cancer case.
+The aim of this study was to utilize the registry as a resource for organizing the collection of biospecimens in an efficient and confidential manner.
+This initial pilot focused on two important clinical outcomes representing extreme survivors: (1) breast cancer patients with localized node-negative disease who died within 2 years of diagnosis, and (2) long-term (> 5 years) survivors of pancreatic adenocarcinoma.
+CRGC acted as an intermediary between the researchers and the biospecimens, providing access to deidentified tissue for researchers as well as detailed annotations for each cancer case.
+For findings from this study, see https://doi.org/10.1093/jncimonographs/lgae034 .

 Health-Related Quality of Life in Older Women with Gynecologic Cancer: A Population-Based Analysis Using the Surveillance, Epidemiology, and End Results – Medicare Health Outcomes Survey (SEER-MHOS)